Lee Gilmour: Playing career

 He played in 2008's Super League XIII Grand Final defeat by the Leeds Rhinos.

 In July 2009 it was announced that Gilmour had signed a two-year contract with Super League rivals, Huddersfield Giants.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 On 23 June 2011 Gilmour signed a new two-year deal with Huddersfield Giants despite talks of his retirement.

 In June 2012 Gilmour negotiated an early release from his Huddersfield Giants contract and went on to sign a two-year deal with the Castleford Tigers.

 In May 2014, Gilmour joined Wakefield Trinity Wildcats on loan.
 In September 2014, he was appointed as a coach at Wakefield.

-On 22 July 2016, Gilmour signed for his home town amateur club Shaw Cross Sharks where he started his career to play in the prestigious amateur RL competition in National Conference Division 1 till the end of the 2016 season.
+On 22 July 2016, Gilmour signed for his home town amateur club Shaw Cross Sharks where he started his career to play in the prestigious amateur RL competition in National Conference Division 1 until the end of the 2016 season.